LansariFedi/Self-Balancing-Car/README.md

 3. **Run the Simulation**:
    - Press the `Play` button in the Unity Editor to see the self-balancing car in action.

+### Testing the Pre-trained Model

+If you just want to test the model, you can download the folder `RLCarBuild` which contains the build of the Unity project with the pre-trained model.
+Simply run the executable to see the self-balancing car in action.

 ## Project Structure

 - **Assets/**: Contains all Unity assets, including scripts, prefabs, and scenes.
   - `BalancingAgent.cs`: Defines the agent's behavior and reward system.
   - `CarControl.cs`: Controls the car's movement.
 - **config/**: Contains configuration files for training the agent.
+- **myenv/**: Virtual environment with all dependencies installed.
+- **RLCarBuild/**: Build of the Unity project with the pre-trained model.

 ## Key Components